Strong WA

 not exempt from change.

-should not experience sudden, radical change.
+not subject to sudden, radical change.

 scaled for humans.